echamudi/jmdict-util/README.md

 Parse JMdict XML file and export to SQLite and JSON files.

-> The SQLite exporting feature is functional but deprecated and won't be updated.
-Please check the newer [Japanese DB Maker](https://github.com/ezhmd/japanese-db-maker) project for better features.
+> **⚠️ Deprecation:** The SQLite exporting feature is functional but deprecated and won't be updated.
+Please check the newer [Japanese DB Maker](https://github.com/ezhmd/japanese-db-maker) project for better database exporting features.

 ## Usage